DerfTastic/COSC_4P02/README.md

 ![The logo for ticket express](https://github.com/DerfTastic/COSC_4P02/blob/main/code/client/images/logo.png)

 Ticket Express is a state-of-the-art product designed for professionals in the entertainment industry and common consumers.
+Unlike contemporary software alternatives, Ticket Express is completely available to any individual interested in effectively organizing an event.

 ## Group Members
 - Sinatra Almeida (7060049)